Coronavirus Travel Advisory: All You Need to Know!

 Have a look at the below table, which shows the status of COVID-19 state-wise:

-Note: As per the data provided by the Ministry of Health and Family Welfare as on May 22, 2020. ** denotes that more than 70% cases are due to the comorbidities.# denotes that the figures are being reconciled with the Indian Council of Medical Research (ICMR).
+Note: As per the data provided by the Ministry of Health and Family Welfare as on 11 August 2020. ** denotes that more than 70% cases are due to the comorbidities.# denotes that the figures are being reconciled with the Indian Council of Medical Research (ICMR). *** implies that the updated figures are awaited from the state government.
 Besides, the state-wise distribution is subject to verification and reconciliations.